code34gle/openballot/readme.md

 ### PollWorker
-This role allows a local machine to create a new local voting session by manning a machine that scans a driver's license.
+This role allows a local machine to switch sessions - and that's it.

 ----